acrlabs/simkube/docs/contributing.md

 ### Writing new tests

-There is a suite of utility functions for tests in `lib/(go|rust)/testutils` that provide additional fixtures and helper functions for writing tests.
+There is a suite of utility functions for tests in `src/testutils` that provide additional fixtures and helper functions for writing tests.
 Feel free to add more utilities in here if it would be helpful.

-Go tests live in `_test.go` files next to the source file they are testing.
-Rust tests should in most cases be put into a separate submodule called `tests` and included with a
+Tests should in most cases be put into a separate submodule called `tests` and included with a

 ```rust
 #[cfg(test)]